MicrosoftDocs/azure-dev-docs/articles/terraform/includes/hashicorp-provider-versions-arm-3-0-0-to-current.md

 BUG FIXES:

-*  provider: will no loner automatically register the `Microsoft.StoragePool` provider as Azure has halted the preview of Azure Disk Pools, and it will not be made generally available ([#18905](https://github.com/hashicorp/terraform-provider-azurerm/issues/18905))
+*  provider: no longer automatically registers the `Microsoft.StoragePool` provider as Azure has halted the preview of Azure Disk Pools, and it's not made generally available ([#18905](https://github.com/hashicorp/terraform-provider-azurerm/issues/18905))
 *  `azurerm_app_configuration_keys` - now correctly retrieves result if more than 100 entries are returned ([#19020](https://github.com/hashicorp/terraform-provider-azurerm/issues/19020))
 * `azurerm_data_factory_dataset_parquet` - `azure_blob_storage_location.path` and `http_server_location.path` are now Optional ([#19009](https://github.com/hashicorp/terraform-provider-azurerm/issues/19009))
-* `azurerm_disk_pool` - is deprecated as Azure has halted the preview of Azure Disk Pools, and it will not be made generally available ([#18905](https://github.com/hashicorp/terraform-provider-azurerm/issues/18905))
+* `azurerm_disk_pool` - is deprecated as Azure has halted the preview of Azure Disk Pools, and it isn't to be made generally available ([#18905](https://github.com/hashicorp/terraform-provider-azurerm/issues/18905))
-* `azurerm_disk_pool_iscsi_target` - is deprecated as Azure has halted the preview of Azure Disk Pools, and it will not be made generally available ([#18905](https://github.com/hashicorp/terraform-provider-azurerm/issues/18905))
+* `azurerm_disk_pool_iscsi_target` - is deprecated as Azure has halted the preview of Azure Disk Pools, and it's not made generally available ([#18905](https://github.com/hashicorp/terraform-provider-azurerm/issues/18905))
-* `azurerm_disk_pool_iscsi_target_lun` - is deprecated as Azure has halted the preview of Azure Disk Pools, and it will not be made generally available ([#18905](https://github.com/hashicorp/terraform-provider-azurerm/issues/18905))
+* `azurerm_disk_pool_iscsi_target_lun` - is deprecated as Azure has halted the preview of Azure Disk Pools, and it's not generally available ([#18905](https://github.com/hashicorp/terraform-provider-azurerm/issues/18905))
-* `azurerm_disk_pool_managed_disk_attachment` - is deprecated as Azure has halted the preview of Azure Disk Pools, and it will not be made generally available ([#18905](https://github.com/hashicorp/terraform-provider-azurerm/issues/18905))
+* `azurerm_disk_pool_managed_disk_attachment` - is deprecated as Azure has halted the preview of Azure Disk Pools, and it's not generally available ([#18905](https://github.com/hashicorp/terraform-provider-azurerm/issues/18905))
 * `azurerm_linux_virtual_machine_scale_set` - the `gallery_applications` block is renamted to `gallery_application` ([#19014](https://github.com/hashicorp/terraform-provider-azurerm/issues/19014))
 * `azurerm_managed_disk` - `logical_sector_size`, `disk_iops_read_write`, `disk_mbps_read_write`, `disk_iops_read_only` and `disk_mbps_read_only` can be set when `storage_account_type` is `PremiumV2_LRS` ([#18991](https://github.com/hashicorp/terraform-provider-azurerm/issues/18991))
 * `azurerm_monitor_data_collection_rule` - correctly support streams ([#18966](https://github.com/hashicorp/terraform-provider-azurerm/issues/18966))